neelsmith/greek102/printable/syllabus.md

 ## Masking and testing

-It is impossible to foresee how the ongoing global pandemic will develop this semester, and we continue to teach and learn in ways we did not anticipate.
-We will monitor the spread of the virus and re-evaluate our masking practices periodically throughout the semester.
+It is impossible to foresee how COVID and other viral diseases will develop this semester, and we continue to teach and learn in ways we did not anticipate.
+We will monitor the spread of communicable diseases and re-evaluate our masking practices periodically throughout the semester.

 Because even a "mild" case can have serious consequences for at-risk populations, as the semester begins, medical-grade or better masks are required in class and in drop-in hours until further notice.

 Masking is equally uncomfortable for us all, but feeling unsafe creates a poor learning environment so please do your part.
 Please continue to proactively monitor, test, and isolate at the onset of COVID-19 symptoms and close contact with any individuals with known infections.
 We will continue to closely monitor viral surges and current College recommendations in regards to COVID-19 and any other infectious diseases (e.g., monkeypox) that might emerge as we move through the semester.